RamenVentures/Operating-Manual/README.md

 #### 9. What is the unfair advantage?

-Will they be able to build one of the [7 Powers](https://medium.com/@chrisstoneman/notes-on-7-powers-foundations-of-business-by-hamilton-helmer-5d20cfecc753)?
+Will they be able to build one of the <a href="https://medium.com/@chrisstoneman/notes-on-7-powers-foundations-of-business-by-hamilton-helmer-5d20cfecc753" target="_blank">7 Powers</a>?
 - **Scale Economies**: A business in which per unit cost declines as production volume increases.
 - **Network Economies**: The value of a service to each user increases as new users join the network.
 - **Counter Positioning**: A newcomer adopts a new, superior business model which the incumbent can’t copy because it would damage their existing business.